 It appears that the ideal method does not exist.
 Each extraction procedure is unique and the components specific.
 It’s a trial and error process until satisfactory result.

 By simple I mean that they are easy to produce and use simple solvents.
-Basically, anybody can make them at home, in a kitchen.
 The powder product is the dry extract after the solvent is removed.
 These include :